rashmi-sharma-devops/DevOps/README.md

 =======
 ls
-# listing the files and folder.
+# listing the all files and folder.